Korea corporate bank accounts in 2024

 - It is possible for both locally incorporated and foreign (i e non-Korean) companies to open a corporate bank account in Korea.
 However, it is increasingly difficult for foreign companies without a permanent establishment (i e physical office premises with lease agreement) in Korea to open a local account, unless they have existing Korean customers or suppliers.

 - At the time of company incorporation, we recommend keeping the corporate structure simple by appointing our Client’s preferred individual shareholder(s) and director(s) and bank signatories.
-No corporate entity, nominee, trust, or tax haven holding company.
+No corporate entity, nominee, trust, or holding company incorporated in a tax neutral jurisdiction.

 - During the Korea corporate bank account opening process, it is common for each bank’s in-house Legal and Compliance Department to request additional due diligence documents from potential customers.
 These include i) regulatory licences ii) proof of business globally and in home country including evidence of contracts, invoices and agreements with local Clients and iii) additional KYC information on our Client’s business and place of residency, including nature and volume of transactions.
 Our Clients should expect the bank account approval period to take up to three months.